Driver of vehicle where Madison Brooks was allegedly raped indicted by grand jury

 In the month after Washington's arrest he was arrested two more times on separate rape cases.

 Washington was accused of raping a 12-year-old girl when he was 15.
 Arrest documents said, "the victim clarified that he put his stuff in my vagina, and that went on for approx. 30 min. before Washington got another boy and left."
 Days after Washington was arrested, a victim came forward and told BRPD that she was raped in August 2022.
 The victim said she went home from Reggie's bar with 18-year-old Karson Jones after a night of drinking.
 The victim was having sex with Jones when Washington came in the room and refused to leave.
 Washington allegedly touched the victim while she repeatedly asked Jones to stop having sex with her.

-Defense lawyers said the sex was consensual, despite Brooks' blood alcohol level.

 In the weeks after Brooks' death, lawyers for the men released a video in which the woman said she would call a ride-sharing service and purportedly tells the driver he was "gay."